-See Also: Secure Access in a Hybrid IT WorldHow financial institutions address those risks will be key, whether it's through more reliance on data analytics or a better understanding of emerging malware strains and the cybercriminals or adversaries behind the attacks.
+See Also: Faster Payments, Faster Fraud?How financial institutions address those risks will be key, whether it's through more reliance on data analytics or a better understanding of emerging malware strains and the cybercriminals or adversaries behind the attacks.
 Fortunately, all of these areas of concern are on the agenda at RSA 2014.

 In reviewing this year's lineup of speakers and sessions, a few highlights stand out.
 There are far too many sessions for anyone to attend, of course.
 But here are some presenters that will offer timely insights for those in the financial services industry: